What are Beacons?

 The small chip on the circuit board is a System on a Chip (SoC) provided by one of four manufacturers : Dialog, Nordic, Texas Instruments and NXP.
 The use of these SoC devices simplifies circuit designs and ensures beacons transmit standard Bluetooth radio signals that, in turn, ensures compatibility with receiving devices such as iOS/Android phones and Bluetooth WiFi gateways.

 The id in the beacon advertising data can be formatted as either an Apple iBeacon id (UUID, major and minor), Google’s Eddystone-UID or for tracker-type beacons the MAC address (that's turned into a peripheral id on iOS) is used.
-Google's Eddystone also has the facility to broadcast a URL (Eddystone-URL) that can be launched via Android (OS) or with the Physical Web app (on iOS and Android).
 The supported advertising format, iBeacon and/or Eddystone, depends on the manufacturer implementation.

 Here's a screenshot from the Android iBeaconDetector app showing advertising data from both Eddystone-UID and iBeacon: